Willy200522/Willy200522/README.md

 👨‍🎓 Computer enginee
 ----------------------

-🖥️ A 22-year-old software engineer with a deep interest in programming and web development, skilled in multiple programming languages such as Java, Python, and C#.
+🖥️ A 22-year-old software engineer with a deep interest in programming and web development, skilled in multiple programming languages such as Java, and C#.

 * ✉️  You can contact me at [Willy200522@gmail.com](mailto:Willy200522@gmail.com)
-* 🧠  I'm learning Spring Boot
+* 🧠  I'm learning React

 ### Skills